bips-hb/bsscomparison/README.txt

     The master script contains 8+1 chapters:

     0.: Set-Up
-    A script to install the necessary packages.
-If you run into trouble installing the packages automatically via this script please install them manually.
-Please see our session info at the end of this README.
+    A script which asks the user to install the necessary packages.
+    If you run into trouble installing the packages via this script please install them manually.
+See our session info at the end of this README.

     I.: Run the simulation for the semi-synthetic setting